robert-abc/HTC2022-Sparse-DIP/README.md

 $$ \hat{\theta} = \arg\underset{\theta}{\min} ( ||A f_{\theta}(z) - y||_1 + \lambda ||\nabla x||_1) $$

-But, instead of using only convolutional layers in $f_{\theta}$ as the original DIP, they use a two cascaded neural network: It begins with a fully connected (neural) network (FCNN) before the convolutional layers, in a way that this FCNN obtains the tomographic image given the sinogram (reconstruction problem) and the following convolutional layers of the DIP improves the result.
+But, instead of using only convolutional layers in $f_{\theta}$ as the original DIP, they use a two-cascaded neural network: It begins with a fully connected (neural) network (FCNN) before the convolutional layers, in a way that this FCNN obtains the tomographic image given the sinogram (reconstruction problem) and the following convolutional layers of the DIP improves the result.

-They also use the ADMM to solve this functional.
+They also use the ADMM to solve this optimization problem.
 No code was publicly found.

-### 3.3 Compressed sensing improved iterative reconstruction-reprojection (CSIIRR) for limited-angle electron tomography image reconstruction: overview [[7]](#7)
+### 3.3 Compressed sensing improved iterative reconstruction-reprojection (CSIIRR) for limited-angle electron tomography image reconstruction [[7]](#7)

-In [[7]](#7), the authors developed an algorithm called CSIIRR to reconstruct electron tomographic images, that inherently presents limited-angle data.
+In [[7]](#7), the authors developed an algorithm called CSIIRR to reconstruct electron tomographic images, a technique that inherently presents limited-angle data.
 After preprocessing the data, it followed repeatedly:
 1. Reprojecting the reconstruction of the last iteration to estimate the unknown projections;
-1. Reconstructing the tomographic image using modified matching pursuit (MMP), an greedy algorithm that includes a $\ell_0$-norm constraint in the solution.
+1. Reconstructing the tomographic image using modified matching pursuit (MMP), a greedy algorithm that includes a $\ell_0$-norm constraint in the solution.
 The MMP algorithm can be found in Algorithm 1 of the same work:

 $$ min ||y||_0 $$